WICG/indexed-db-observers/README.md

 ### Observing all stores
 Is it valuable to globally observe changes, or observe the creation/deletion of object stores?

+### Including a value
+Should we include the `value` object for `add` and `put` operations?
+These values can be large, so this could be costly if they are not needed.
+However, if the most common behavior is to then use the value of the change (where a read would be required if we don't include the value), then perhaps we should continue to include it.

+If we do include it, maybe the the 'observe a key range' option would be a good feature, as users can then not listen to key ranges that they don't need and not waste performance by getting javascript callbacks with potentially large values they don't need.

 ### Representation of `changes` given to observer
 There are 3 options I can think of for the changes given to the observer:
  1. All/Unfiltered